eske4/OvercookedController/README.md

 1. **Knife with Buttons:**
    - Equipped with buttons for user interaction.
-   - Enables unique actions triggered by twisting or shaking the knife.
+   - Enables unique actions triggered by doing a chopping motion with the knife.

 2. **Plate Controller:**
    - Responsible for character movement and control within the game.